 The first GIS Day was held in 1999, with Ralph Nader being the inspiration for the event.
 He considered GIS Day a good initiative for people to learn about geography and the uses of GIS.
 He wanted GIS Day to be a grassroots effort and open to everyone to participate.

-GIS DAY - Friday, November 18th 2016 - For University Students
+GIS DAY - TBA - For University Students

 McMaster's GIS Day consists of lightning talks focusing on themes of health, transportation, ecology, environment, student experiences with GIS and self-paced tutorials, both basic and advanced, that you can work through.
 Staff will be on hand to assist with the tutorials should you require any help.
 Some advanced exercises require your own laptop for completion.

 There will be door prizes, and coffee and cookies will be served in the hall just outside the GIS labs.

 |10:00 AM||Patrick DeLuca, GIS Specialist||GIS at McMaster University|

 |10:20 AM||Anastassios Dardas, Ph.D Candidate||Application Development in Geography: Experiences of a GIS Center of Excellence Student Associate|

 |10:40 AM||Geoff Rose, M.A.
 Candidate||Why You Should Learn GIS – a Social Science Perspective|